Andy Beeforth OBE

 Senior Grants & Programmes Officer

 Ellen joined Cumbria Community Foundation in May 2010.
 She previously worked for the Crown Prosecution Service as a Paralegal based in the Courts in Carlisle, so within her work has seen all different aspects of life within communities.
-She has also ran her own business while bringing up her two children.
-Ellen is part of a team of Grants Officers who each have their own funds and as part of her work she supports fund holders, potential donors and advises applicants.
+She has also run her own business while bringing up her two children.
+Ellen is part of a team of Grants Officers who each have their own funds and as part of her work, she supports fundholders, potential donors and advises applicants.
 She likes to keep abreast of what is happening in the county which is a large part of her work, she also administers and supports a number of grants committees.
-She likes to walk in the outdoors with her family and her dog Molly, as well as reading, and visiting different countries around the world.
+She likes to walk in the outdoors with her family and her dog Molly, as well as reading and visiting different countries around the world.
 In her spare time, she volunteers as a Justice of the Peace and also for a community organisation, this enables her to meet all different kinds of people from different backgrounds, which she enjoys.
-Ellen has lived in Cumbria all her life, she has tracked her ancestry back to the 1600 and all here descendants were born in Cumberland.
+Ellen has lived in Cumbria all her life, she has traced her ancestry back to the 1600’s and all her descendants were born in Cumberland.

 Senior Grants, Programmes & Communications Officer